Wizz Air joins airlines cancelling Tel Aviv flights

 An airline spokeswoman said fewer flights were being operated due to a drop in demand.

-Other airlines including British Airways (ICAG.L) and American Airlines (AAL.O) cancelled flights to Tel Aviv earlier in the week. read more
+Other airlines including British Airways and American Airlines cancelled flights to Tel Aviv earlier in the week.

 Palestinian militants have repeatedly shelled the Tel Aviv area during hostilities that erupted on Monday, raising safety concerns about Ben Gurion Airport, Israel’s main airport, and prompting some carriers to reroute flights to Ramon Airport, some 200 km (125 miles) to the south, near the Red Sea city of Eilat.